 To help organizations prepare and submit a budget for their proposed programs, the State Court Administrator’s Office has prepared an Excel® spreadsheet file.
 That file also includes templates for other required documents.

-The Judiciary anticipates starting the first contract arising from this RFP during the first quarter of 2018.
+The Judiciary anticipates starting the first contract arising from this RFP on or around April 1, 2019.
 To support new relationships with selected vendors, the Judiciary will stagger the negotiation and execution of contracts so that the Judiciary may provide extensive support to each new contractor in the first quarter after its contract starts.
 The order in which the Judiciary establishes new local GAL programs will depend on a variety of factors, including the Judiciary’s current ability to recruit, train, and support GALs within a given county.

 The Judiciary administers the Vermont Guardian ad Litem Program.
 Currently, we rely on part-time regional GAL coordinators to find, train, and assist volunteer GALs.
 The Judiciary requested and received additional funding from the Legislature and Governor to provide increased support to GALs and the children they serve.
 The Judiciary proposed using that funding to partner with nonprofit organizations to improve how the program recruits, trains, and supports volunteer GALs in each county.

 To capitalize on both the increased funding for the VTGAL program as well as the program’s accomplishments to date, the Judiciary issued this request for proposals (RFP) to find committed, connected, and stable nonprofit partners.
 The Judiciary is looking for community-based nonprofit entities interested in administering a GAL local program in one or more counties in Vermont.
-Applicants must propose to serve at least one entire county but may propose to serve multiple counties up to and including all 14 counties in Vermont.
+Applicants must propose to serve at least one entire county but may propose to serve multiple counties in Vermont except for Lamoille County*.

 The Judiciary issued this request for proposals (RFP) to identify nonprofit partners so that we can: